samwong0127/stock-market/README.md

 2. Feature Engineering: Build some feature engineering on top of the dataset from Step 1
 3. Integrate ML training: Train Machine Learning model with the dataset from Step 2
 4. Model Serving: Serve the trained model with API
 The stock and ETF dataset used can be downloaded from https://www.kaggle.com/datasets/jacksoncrow/stock-market-dataset?resource=download.
 This project is assisted by ChatGPT and the full interaction is attached to `ChatGPT-interactions/`.
-All tasks are developed with Google Colab (`/StockMarket.ipynb`) and Steps 1 - 3 are dockerized and combined under `pipeline/`.
-Step 4 is accomplished by running a Python Notebook with Google Colab.
+All tasks are developed with Google Colab and details can be found in `StockMarket.ipynb`.
+Steps 1 - 3 are also dockerized and combined under `pipeline/` and Step 4 is accomplished by running a Python Notebook (`ModelServing.ipynb`) with Google Colab.